tikv/website/CONTRIBUTING.md

----
-title: Improve the Docs
-description: How to write documentation for TiKV
+# Contributing to TiVK documentation
-menu:
-    docs:
-        parent: Contribute
-        weight: 2
----

 We welcome contributions to help improve the TiKV documentation!